motya-proxy/motya/docs/roadmap.md

 ### Polish, packaging, and pre-release / v0.9.x+

-At this stage, `river` is considered nearly feature complete for a 1.0 release.
+At this stage, `motya` is considered nearly feature complete for a 1.0 release.
 This milestone is intended to prepare release candidates, which can be used for widespread test releases.

-Particularly, this stage is also when we will want to ensure that development and operational documentation for River is complete, and suitable for end-users who are not already familiar with River during the early preview stages.
+Particularly, this stage is also when we will want to ensure that development and operational documentation for Motya is complete, and suitable for end-users who are not already familiar with Motya during the early preview stages.

-It is expected to potentially make any remaining breaking changes, work to ensure that River can be packaged in a variety of expected ways, and to get user feedback with respect to performance and usability.
+It is expected to potentially make any remaining breaking changes, work to ensure that Motya can be packaged in a variety of expected ways, and to get user feedback with respect to performance and usability.